audioxide/data/data/posts/20180301-reviews-miles-davis-kind-of-blue.md

   understanding between the performers under the rule of improvisation.
 It plays out like a beautiful alien language.
 week: 134
+blurb: Each player is a master of their craft, yet not one of them flaunts their talent.
+Kind of Blue plays out like a beautiful alien language.
 ---
 author: ANDRÉ
 review: >-